CompuTec/computec-docs/docs/wms/user-guide/transactions/stock-transfer/new-stock-transfer.md

 # New Stock Transfer

 :::info
 Some forms' order and availability during a document's creation may vary depending on individual settings.
-Click here to find out more.
+Click [here](../../../administrator-guide/custom-configuration/overview.md) to find out more about custom configuration.
 :::

 1. Click the Stock Transfer in the main menu to create a Stock Transfer.